-A great way to add drama to your nature photography is to shoot black and white landscapes.
-Most modern digital cameras give you this option; to access this control, you’ll need to go into the menu and find the setting for Monochrome.
+A great way to add intensity to your nature shot is to shoot black and white landscapes.
+Most modern digital cameras give you this option.
+To access this control, you’ll need to go to the menu and find the setting for Monochrome.

-With Nikon cameras, it’s found in the Picture Control tab, with Canon it’s the Picture Styles tab.
-With Fujifilm cameras, you can select one of the monochrome film simulations, and with Sony it’s found in the Creative Style tab.
-If you’re unsure how to find this option on your camera, check the manual.
+With Nikon cameras, it’s found in the Picture Control tab.
+With Canon, it’s the Picture Styles tab.
+With Fujifilm cameras, you can select one of the monochrome film simulations, and with Sony, it’s found in the Creative Style tab.
+If you’re unsure as to how to find this feature on your camera, it’s always best to check the manual.

 It’s fun to channel your inner Ansel.
-There’s a reason his photos are so popular, by removing the element of color, you reduce your scene to a simple mix of light, shape, tone and shadow.
-Since we don’t see in black and white, this can immediately add a timeless artistic quality to your imagery.
+There’s a reason his photos are so popular, by removing the element of color, you reduce your scene to a simple mix of light, shape, tone, and shadow.
+This can add a timelessness to the artistic quality of your imagery.

-In the lake photo, I have a very pronounced subject matter (the large boulder in the foreground), and a dramatic background of contrasting ridges, one of which is in the sun, and one of which is in shadow.
+In the lake photo, I have a very pronounced subject matter (the large boulder in the foreground), and a dramatic background of contrasting ridges, one of which is in the sun, and one of which is submerged in shadow.
 That shadowed ridge would have been bluish-green in color, but here it’s represented by a much bolder shadow tone.
-The hard break of light to dark from foreground to background helps draw the eye in much more forcefully.
+The hard break of light to dark from foreground to background helps draw in the eye much more effectively.

 You’ll find that black and white helps increase the power of most scenes.
 It can add more drama to landscapes when the light isn’t very good, like on overcast days.
 However, don’t discount shooting in black an white when you have exceptional light, this will only serve to add even more excitement, as with the picture of the lake above.